AgInsideOut/stroke-risk-prediction-api/README.md

 ## Model Information

-The model used in this API is a machine learning classifier trained to predict stroke risk.
+The model used in this API is an Easy Ensemble Classifier trained to predict stroke risk.
+This model was chosen for its ability to handle imbalanced datasets and its high recall for the minority class.
 Here are some key performance metrics:

-- Precision (Class 1): 0.180723
+Precision (Class 1): 0.1135
-- Recall (Class 1): 0.3
+Recall (Class 1): 0.8641
-- F1 (Class 1): 0.225564
+F1 (Class 1): 0.2008
-- F0.5 Score: 0.227273
-- F1 Score: 0.225564
+Balanced Accuracy: 0.7613
-- F2 Score: 0.321782
+F2 Score: 0.3523
-- Prediction Balance (Class 1): 0.081213
-- Optimal Threshold (F1): 0.10101

 Note: These metrics are for the positive class (high risk of stroke).
-The model's performance should be interpreted in the context of early risk identification, where higher recall might be preferred over precision.
+The model's performance should be interpreted in the context of early risk identification, where higher recall is preferred over precision.
+This model excels at identifying potential stroke cases, which is crucial for early intervention and prevention strategies.

+Key points:

+1. High Recall: The model correctly identifies 86.41% of actual stroke cases, which is essential for a health screening tool.
+2. Balanced Accuracy: The model achieves a balanced accuracy of 76.13%, indicating good overall performance considering both classes.
+3. Trade-off: While precision is low, this is acceptable in a medical context where missing a potential stroke case (false negative) is generally considered more costly than a false positive.

+This model is particularly suitable for initial screening, where capturing as many potential stroke cases as possible is the primary goal.
+Follow-up assessments can then be conducted to confirm the risk for individuals flagged by the model.

 ## Authors